 Screw classifier features and working principle

-The screw classifier or called spiral classifier is important grading equipment in ore dressing industry.
+The screw classifier is important grading equipment in ore dressing industry.
 It is often used in ball mills in the concentrator.
 The main function is to sort out the materials with the required particle size.
 The structure is mainly composed of a semi-circular water tank, a hollow shaft, a spiral blade, a wear-resistant lining and the like.

 TYPE OF SCREW CLASSIFIER